Simple Linear Regression#

 From \((1)\): \(\beta_0 = E[Y] - \beta_1 E[X]\)

-Minimizing the RSS yields exactly the same formulas derived by MoM.
-This is not a coincidence: under the assumption \(E[\varepsilon \mid X] = 0\), both approaches lead to the same estimator.
+Replacing the population expectations with their sample analogs yields the MoM estimators, which turn out to be identical to the OLS estimators.
+This is not a coincidence: under the assumption \(E[\varepsilon \mid X] = 0\), both approaches lead to the same result.

 Interpretation of the Estimators#